arachan/MyBatisJPTable/ReadMe.md

 - mybatis-spring-boot-starter 1.3.2
 - h2 database

-I make it by Spring Tools Suite 4.
+I make it by [Spring Tools Suite 4 for eclipse.](https://spring.io/tools)

 ## How to Try